werewolfe/digibyte-lib/docs/block.md

 For detailed technical information about a block please visit [Blocks](https://en.bitcoin.it/wiki/Blocks#Block_structure) on the DigiByte Wiki.

 ## Block Header
 Each instance of Block has a BlockHeader _(which can be instantiated separately)_.
-The header has validation methods, to verify that the block.
+The header has validation methods, to verify that block.

 ```javascript
 // will verify that the nonce demonstrates enough proof of work